syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 Dim document As New WordDocument("TestDocument.docx")

-'Process the body contents for each section in the Word document
+'Processess the body contents for each section in the Word document

 For Each section As WSection In document.Sections

-'Access the Body of section where all the contents in document apart
+'Accessess the Body of section where all the contents in document are apart

 Dim sectionBody As WTextBody = section.Body